arkency/posts/posts/2017-06-07-acceptance-testing-ruby-using-actors-personas.md

 end
 ```

-but sometimes it can a simple struct, if that's useful for subsequent method calls.
+but sometimes it can a simple struct if that's useful for subsequent method calls.

 ```
 #!ruby